apache/pulsar-site/docs/reference-terminology.md

 Dispatcher is an asynchronous TCP server used for all data transfers in and out of a Pulsar [broker](concepts-architecture-overview.md#brokers).
 The Pulsar dispatcher uses a custom binary protocol for all communications.

+### Broker

+Broker is a Pulsar server that receives, acknowledges, and delivers messages to consumers.
+A Pulsar cluster can have one or more brokers.

 ## Storage